-Partial (Hybrid) Dictation - happens with a separate system is used for dictation and transcription and a token (placeholder code placed in the CIS chart) is used to automatically insert the completed transcription into the desired place in the chart.
-The AHS Provincial eScription system is interfaced with the Connect Care CIS for this purpose.
+Partial (Hybrid) Dictation - Happens when a separate system is used for dictation and transcription and a token (placeholder code placed in the CIS chart) is used to automatically insert the completed transcription into the desired place in the chart.
+The AHS provincial eScription system is interfaced with the Connect Care CIS for this purpose.

-External Dictation - happens when provindical eScription, or a completely separate system such as an independent transcription service, is used to transcribe recorded dictation and then the result is incorporated into the record through some kind of copy-and-paste or link to Netcare.
+External Dictation - Happens when provincial eScription or a completely separate system such as an independent transcription service is used to transcribe recorded dictation, and then the result is incorporated into the record through some kind of copy-and-paste or link to Netcare.